mebble/medley/CONTRIBUTING.md

 ## Publish the package

-First, push all changes on the main branch.
-Then tag the latest commit with the new bumped version, prefixed with "v".
-Then push that tag:
+First, commit and tag the latest commit with the new bumped version, prefixed with "v".
+Then push all changes on the main branch, and then push the tag:

 ```
+git commit
+git tag v<new-version>
 git push
-git tag v<new-version>
 git push origin v<new-version>
 ```